 According to Investment Watch, researchers from the top economics school in the United States are warning that they estimate that 42% of the 36.2 million Americans who have lost their jobs during the COVID-19 pandemic will not regain their jobs.
 Higher Ed reported that the pandemic has accelerated and worsened equity gaps in higher education and its connection to work.
 Black and Latino communities will be more than other communities.

-At the same time, studies like Georgetown University’s 2020 Job Recovery report, there are over 5 million jobs that have continually gone unfilled.
+At the same time, studies like Georgetown University’s 2020 Job Recovery Report have indicated there are over 5 million jobs that have continually gone unfilled.
 America’s education system has not produced an enough skilled and/or trained workforce to secure the jobs.

 In addition, there are over 31 million baby boomers that are retiring and aging out, 24 million are newly created jobs.
 Jobs will continue to increase in healthcare, technology, and social services.
 Most of these fields will require some college or a college degree.
 Just 22% of students in low-income communities graduate from college.